History of calculus: Legacy

 The rise of calculus stands out as a unique moment in mathematics.
 Calculus is the mathematics of motion and change, and as such, its invention required the creation of a new mathematical system.
 Importantly, Newton and Leibniz did not create the same calculus and they did not conceive of modern calculus.
 While they were both involved in the process of creating a mathematical system to deal with variable quantities their elementary base was different.
 For Newton, change was a variable quantity over time and for Leibniz it was the difference ranging over a sequence of infinitely close values.

 Historically, there was much debate over whether it was Newton or Leibniz who first "invented" calculus.
 This argument, the Leibniz and Newton calculus controversy, involving Leibniz, who was German, and the Englishman Newton, led to a rift in the European mathematical community lasting over a century.
 Leibniz was the first to publish his investigations; however, it is well established that Newton had started his work several years prior to Leibniz and had already developed a theory of tangents by the time Leibniz became interested in the question.

 It is not known how much this may have influenced Leibniz.
 The initial accusations were made by students and supporters of the two great scientists at the turn of the century, but after 1711 both of them became personally involved, accusing each other of plagiarism.

 The priority dispute had an effect of separating English-speaking mathematicians from those in continental Europe for many years.
 Only in the 1820s, due to the efforts of the Analytical Society, did Leibnizian analytical calculus become accepted in England.
 Today, both Newton and Leibniz are given credit for independently developing the basics of calculus.
 It is Leibniz, however, who is credited with giving the new discipline the name it is known by today: "calculus".
 Newton's name for it was "the science of fluents and fluxions".

-While neither of the two offered convincing logical foundations for their calculus according to mathematician Carl B. Boyer, Newton came the closest, with his best attempt coming in Principia, where he described his idea of "prime and ultimate ratios" and came extraordinarily close to the limit, and his ratio of velocities corresponded to a single real number, which would not be fully defined until the late nineteenth century.
-On the other hand, the calculus of Leibniz was from a "logical point of view, distinctly inferior to that of Newton, for it never transcended the view of $\frac{dy}{dx}$ as a quotient of infinitely small changes or differences in y and x."
+While neither of the two offered convincing logical foundations for their calculus according to mathematician Carl B. Boyer, Newton was the closer of the two.
+Newton's best attempt was in Principia, where he introduced his idea of “prime and ultimate ratios” and came “extraordinarily close to the limit concept,” although he continued to describe the derivative as “a ratio of velocities” rather than as a single real number—which would not be fully defined until the late nineteenth century.
+In contrast, according to Boyer, the calculus of Leibniz was from a "logical point of view, distinctly inferior to that of Newton, for it never transcended the view of $\frac{dy}{dx}$ as a quotient of infinitely small changes or differences in y and x."
 However, heuristically, it was a success, despite being a "failure" from a logical point of view.